konovod/myecs/README.md

 ## Plans
 ### Short-term
 - [x] Reuse entity identifier, allows to replace `@sparse` hash with array
+- [ ] generations of EntityID to catch usage of deleted entities
 - [ ] better API for multiple components - iterating, array, deleting onle one
 - [ ] optimally delete multiple components (linked list)
 - [X] check that all singleframe components are deleted somewhere